Monitor containers in the SolarWinds Platform

 - Analyze container activity in the AppStack Environment.

-- Organize containers on Orion Maps.
+- Organize containers on Intelligent Maps.

-To get started monitoring containers quickly:
+To start monitoring containers quickly:

 - Adjust your environment to satisfy container monitoring requirements.